 According to the Internal Revenue Service, 20-25% of all Americans wait until the last two weeks before the deadline to prepare their tax returns.
 At that late date, there are only two things you can do: File your taxes pronto, or request a tax extension.

 They say only two things are certain: death and taxes.
 Add procrastination to the list.
-Even though everyone knows the deadline for filing federal individual income tax returns is April 15 (April 18 for 2017 taxes filed in 2018), many people still wait until the last minute to do anything about it.
+Even though everyone knows the deadline for filing 2019 federal individual income tax returns is April 15, 2020, many people still wait until the last minute to do anything about it.

 According to the Internal Revenue Service, 20-25% of all Americans wait until the last two weeks before the deadline to prepare their returns.
 At that late date, there are only two things you can do: File your taxes pronto, or request an extension.